Biancabrown/lab_presentation/lab_meeting_presentation.md

 ```

-WE use dada2 to do the following:
+Our general bioinformatic workflow uses dada2 to process the fastq files from each sequencing run.
+The pipeline needs to be applied to the set of samples from each sequencing library separately, and projects involving many sequencing libraries can be combined after this portion of the pipeline is complete.
+We begin by following this series of steps:

-1. Check sequence quality
+1. Summarize the sequence quality
-2. Trim primers (can also be used with cut adapt
+2. Trim primers (there are multiple flavors for this step, depending on the length of the target sequences can also whether or not we used single- or paired-end sequencing to generate the data; more details below)
-3. Remove sequences that are not a particular length
+3. Remove sequences that are clearly errors (e.g., based on target length)
-4. Check for errors
+4. Check for errors using the dada2 function
-5. Dereplicate
+5. Dereplicate the sequences
 6. Remove chimeras
 7. Assign taxonomy

 A similar class of methods developed for 454-scale data was typically used to ‘denoise’ sequencing data prior to constructing OTUs (Quince et al., 2011), while new ASV methods are explicitly intended to replace OTUs as the atomic unit of analysis.

-###General code
+###In this section, we will provide a general strategy for bringing the fastq data files into the dada2 pipeline, completing the denoising steps, and assigning taxonomy to the ASVs.
+There are two options: (i) to run this code locally on your personal computer or (ii) to run this code on a cluster like "Oscar" at Brown University.

 R based